- Psychology, Psychiatry,

 Of course, I am working on the Italian translation of PDM-2!
 I'm also pursuing my other research interests; in particular, therapists’ subjective variables relevant to psychodynamic psychotherapy (I’m going to publish a systematic review), and the relationship between the patient’s personality and the therapist's countertransference.
 Simultaneously, I will be continuing my work in the fields of sex, gender, and same-sex parenting.
 But I would be lying if I said that a future PDM-3 didn't come to my mind sometimes...

-Read more about Vittorio Lingiardi on his author page!
+See all titles by and read more about Vittorio Lingiardi on his author page!